All Episodes

 If you decide to break away for your local break, we understand, but we're staying live with this coverage.

-Um I was uh uh taken aback a little bit about this brand new information, this allegation that uh surrogates and I had been called a surrogate for Donald Trump, had been meeting continuously with Russian officials, uh, and uh That's what I it struck me very hard, and that's what I focused my answer on.
+I was taken aback a little bit about this brand new information, this allegation that surrogates, and I had been called a surrogate for Donald Trump, had been meeting continuously with Russian officials.

-And uh in retrospect, if I should have slowed down and said, but I did meet one Russian official a couple of times.
+And in retrospect, if I should have slowed down and said, but I did meet one Russian official a couple of times, that would be the ambassador.

-All right, Senator Jeff Sessions wrapping up a QA there.
+All right, Senator Jeff Sessions, wrapping up a QA there.

-We'll have full complete reaction to Senator Sessions.
+We'll have full, complete reaction to Senator Sessions.

-The only real news out of this is he was answering, as I had pointed out, Al Franken's question, recused himself from anything with the Trump campaign investigation with Russia, and uh so if that goes anywhere up to now, as I've been pointing out, there's no evidence.
+The only real news out of this is he was answering, as I had pointed out, Al Franken's question, recused himself from anything with the Trump campaign investigation with Russia.

 Stay up to date with the latest news and expert opinions as Donald Trump takes office.

-Well, I don't know why they didn't do this at 8 o'clock this morning or 9 o'clock this morning, because it was a simple answer.
+Well, I don't know why they didn't do this at 8 o'clock this morning or 9 o'clock this morning because it was a simple answer.

 We just heard from the Attorney General Jeff Sessions, and it was everything that I've been telling you all afternoon.